-- (1) Two copies of the critical appraisal and portfolio must be submitted by the candidate to Student Administration.
+- (1) Two copies of the critical appraisal and portfolio must be submitted by the candidate to the Doctoral School.
 The candidate may be required to submit a third copy of the critical appraisal and portfolio in the event that a third examiner is appointed at any stage in the examination process.
 The thesis must be submitted within the maximum period of registration (see Section 4 (2).
-Failure to submit within the required period will normally result in the candidate failing the degree without the option to submit for a second time, unless there are severe extenuating circumstances which are deemed acceptable by the College Board of Examiners' Executive Committee. - (2) All components of the thesis must be presented for examination in accordance with the Instructions and Notes on Submission. - (3) A candidate may apply for permission to present the critical appraisal and portfolio in an alternative format where there is a demonstrable need.
-Applications must be submitted in writing by the candidate to Student Administration, no later than the time of the candidate's entry to the examination and must be supported in writing by the candidate's supervisor(s).
-Applications will be considered by the Faculty Dean on behalf of the College Board of Examiners' Executive Committee.
-The candidate will be notified in writing of the Faculty Dean's decision, the reasons for the decision and, if appropriate, the right to request within two weeks of notification that the decision be reviewed by the Vice-Principal or his/her nominee. - (4) The final examination will be based on the critical appraisal and portfolio submitted by the candidate and an oral examination, which in all cases will be conducted in English. - (5) Each academic department/school must have a policy to either appoint an independent chair to be present at the oral examination in addition to the examiners, or to have an audio recording made of the oral examination.
-In the event of the independent chair not being available for the examination, an audio recording will be made.
-The recording will be kept by the candidate's academic department/school for two months, after which time it will normally be destroyed.
+Failure to submit within the required period will normally result in the candidate failing the degree without the option to submit for a second time, unless there are severe extenuating circumstances which are deemed acceptable by the Research Degrees Programmes Committee. - (2) All components of the thesis must be presented for examination in accordance with the Instructions and Notes on Submission . - (3) A candidate may apply for permission to present the critical appraisal and portfolio in an alternative format where there is a demonstrable need.
+Applications must be submitted in writing by the candidate to the Doctoral School, no later than the time of the candidate's entry to the examination and must be supported in writing by the candidate's supervisor(s).
+Applications will be considered by the Senior Vice- Principal (Research and Enterprise) on behalf of the Research Degrees Programmes Committee.
+The candidate will be notified in writing of the decision of the Senior Vice- Principal (Research and Enterprise), the reasons for the decision and, if appropriate, the right to request within two weeks of notification that the decision be reviewed by the Senior Vice-Principal (Research and Enterprise) or his/her nominee. - (4) The final examination will be based on the critical appraisal and portfolio submitted by the candidate and an oral examination, which in all cases will be conducted in English. - (5) Each school must have an audio recording made of the oral examination.
+The recording will be kept by the Doctoral School for six months, after which time it will normally be destroyed.
 The recording will only be listened to in the event of an academic appeal or complaint, and only by those involved with investigating the appeal or complaint.
-In cases where an independent chair is appointed, his/her role will be to act as an observer and to ensure that the procedures are followed.
-S/he will not be directly involved with the examination of the critical appraisal and portfolio.
-The independent chair will normally be a member of the academic staff, but not the Head of Department or School, who has had no involvement with the candidate's programme of study.
+In cases where an independent chair is appointed in addition to the recording of the oral examination, his/her role will be to act as an observer and to ensure that the procedures are followed.
+S/he will not be directly involved with examining the thesis.
+The independent chair will normally be a member of the academic staff, but not the Head of School, who has had no involvement with the student's programme of study.
 It is expected that the independent chair will normally have had experience of conducting at least three Research Degree viva voce examinations as an examiner.